 The fourth book continues the narrated travel log style of the third book, but this time exploring many of the European countries that come to mind when we think of the Middle Ages.
 We travel to Spain, Portugal, France, Switzerland, Austria, Germany, Belgium, the Netherlands, and a number of small kingdoms.
-While this is a modern day travelogue, Johnson inserts some history along the way, jumping back even to ancient times and sometimes revisiting events from the twentieth century.
+While this is a modern-day travelog, Johnson inserts some history along the way, jumping back even to ancient times and sometimes revisiting events from the twentieth century.

-Additional resources are available on on A private web page on the publisher's website.
-(The link is in the introduction to the book.)
-Here you will find maps (both labeled and unlabeled), map activities, My Passport Travel Log (for creating a pretend passport), timeline events and pages, extra reading recommendations, authentic recipes, hands-on activities, and a prayer guide.
-(Note that the other three volumes will gradually drop the CD-ROM in favor of private web pages as has been done with this volume.)
+This is a printed book with additional downloadable files.
+The files include maps (both labeled and unlabeled), map activities, My Passport Travel Log (for creating a pretend passport), timeline events and pages, extra reading recommendations, authentic recipes, hands-on activities, and a prayer guide.

-For all four books, younger students will need parents to read the text to them and discuss new or unfamiliar vocabulary.
-These are not written on a third or fourth grade child's reading level.
+For all these books, younger students will need parents to read the text to them and discuss new or unfamiliar vocabulary.
+These are not written on a third or fourth-grade child's reading level.
 Older students might be able to read and complete some of their work independently, but narrations, activities, cooking, and experiments obviously require interaction with parents.
 These books should work best for a family that reads and works through the lessons together.
-All four volumes are available as printed books with CD-ROM included, but they are also available from the publisher's website as downloadable ebooks.